All Episodes

 Told my story many, many times.

-Couldn't get into New York City that morning.
+Couldn't get into New York City that morning, just taking my son to preschool.

-Like watching what?
+Like, watching what?

-I'm thinking we see our country under attack.
+And like all of you, we see our country under attack.

-You know, listen to well, you want to go back in the day.'
-This is our show from 9-11, 2001.
+You know, listen to, well, you want to go back in the day.

-All right, as we uh continue on, glad you're with us, Sean Hannity show, Coast to Coast, America under attack.
+All right, as we continue on, glad you're with us, Sean Hannity show, Coast to Coast, America under attack.

-And the hang on a second.
+And hang on a second.

 I don't want to hear that.

-I it's too hard a show to do, but we had Ed Mies on, former attorney general.
+But we had Ed Mies on, former attorney general.

-But that's we went through all of this.
+But we went through all of this.

-We also, by the way, put up there is an incredible our good friends at Nine Line.
+We also, by the way, put up, there is an incredible, our good friends at Nine Line.

-But I will tell you this if we don't learn the lessons of Vietnam, Iraq, Afghanistan, now the politicizing of conflict and war.
+But I will tell you this, if we don't learn the lessons of Vietnam, Iraq, Afghanistan, now the politicizing of conflict and war.

 Victory, as we played yesterday with Winston Churchill.